openlookeng/hetu-core/hetu-docs/en/security/ldap.md

 > -   `ldap_server`
 > -   `server_java_keystore`

-You also need to make changes to the openLooKeng configuration files.
+You also make changes to the openLooKeng configuration files.
 LDAP authentication is configured on the coordinator in two parts.
 The first part is to enable HTTPS support and password authentication in the coordinator\'s `config.properties` file.
 The second part is to configure LDAP as the password authenticator plugin.

 #### Server Config Properties